Loading, please wait...

 Please ensure that you are aware of the correct rental location and opening times, especially as some larger cities will have multiple car hire sites.
 Your booking confirmation should provide all the necessary address and contact details.
 If there is any confusion you should call your particular car hire company.

 *The prices quoted are based on one driver, aged 25, with a full UK driving licence hiring a car for 3 days, picking-up and dropping-off at Faro Airport.
 Prices correct at time of writing.
 Subject to change according to availability.
 Free cancellation applies to most rentals up to 48 hours before pick up, however some suppliers may charge.
 Please check supplier terms and conditions carefully.
+20% saving only applies to car hire bookings for a minimum length of 3 days and a maximum length of 21 days.

 Driving on Portugal's roads**